voxduy/voxduy.github.io/_posts/2025-03-09-conventional-commit-and-commitlint.md

 ## Introduction

-When working on a software project, maintaining a clean and structured Git history is crucial for collaboration, debugging, and automation.
+Maintaining a clean and structured Git history is crucial for collaboration, debugging, and automation.
 One of the best ways to achieve this is by adopting a consistent commit message format.
 This is where **Conventional Commits** and **commitlint** come in.

 In this post, we’ll explore what Conventional Commits are, why they matter, and how commitlint can help enforce them.